btrettel/plint/README.md

 ### How I use plint

+When examining patents, I typically save the independent claims to a file named {application number}-claims.txt and the specification to {application number}-spec.txt.
+For example, for application number 16811358, I will save 16811358-claims.txt and 16811358-spec.txt.
+I will then create a [JSON file](#json-input-file) containing plint's configuration for this application.
+The JSON file in this example is 16811358.json:

+    {
+        "claims": "16811358-claims.txt",
+        "ant_basis": true,
+        "title": "Gas heater, method for operating the gas heater and a gas boiler", "spec": "16811358-spec.txt",
+        "uspto": true,
+        "endings": true,
+        "restriction": true,
+        "debug": true
+    }

-When examining patents, I typically save the patent claims to a file named {application number}-claims.txt.
-For example, for application number 16811358, I will save 16811358-claims.txt.
-I then mark the claims for the antecedent basis checker as described below.
-This will require some iteration to get right, so I will run plint as follows, modify the claim marking in response to the warnings and parsing errors displayed, and repeat until plint parses the entire claim set:
+I then mark the claims for the antecedent basis checker [as described below](#antecedent-basis-checking).
+This will require some iteration to get right, so I will run plint as follows, modify the claim marking in response to the warnings and parsing errors displayed, and repeat until plint parses the independent claims properly:

-    plint --ant-basis --debug --uspto --endings .\16811358-claims.txt
+    plint .\16811358.json

-As discussed above, `-d` is debug mode, which will enable verbose mode as well.
+As discussed below, [debug mode](#verbose-and-debug-modes) is enabled, which will enable verbose mode as well.
 Debug and verbose modes display more information, and this extra information may be useful when iteratively marking the claims.
+Once the claims are marked up, I typically remove the debug line in the JSON file.

-Once I am confident that I marked the claim for antecedent basis properly, I will remove the `-d` flag and add `-o` to save the output to a file:
+Once I am confident that I marked the claims for antecedent basis properly, I will remove the `debug` flag and add the `outfile` flag to save the output to a file, so the JSON file is now:

-    plint -a -o .\16811358-claims.txt
+    {
+        "claims": "16811358-claims.txt",
+        "ant_basis": true,
+        "title": "Gas heater, method for operating the gas heater and a gas boiler", "spec": "16811358-spec.txt",
+        "uspto": true,
+        "endings": true,
+        "restriction": true,
+        "outfile": true
+    }

+I will run plint on only the independent claims at first to identify possible restrictions.
+This will save time as if I restrict out certain claims, I don't want to waste the time marking them.
+If no restrictions appear possible, I will add the remaining claims to the claims text file and mark them for antecedent basis checking.

-Then I will check each line in 16811358-claims.txt.
+Then I will check each line in 16811358-claims.txt.out.
 Most of the warnings will not lead to rejections or objections, but all should be checked.
 After reading the warnings, I may decide to mark the claim differently if plint is still not interpreting the claim properly.
+I will add filters as appropriate if I'm finding the output contains many false positives for a particular term, for example:

+    {
+        "claims": "16811358-claims.txt",
+        "ant_basis": true,
+        "title": "Gas heater, method for operating the gas heater and a gas boiler", "spec": "16811358-spec.txt",
+        "uspto": true,
+        "endings": true,
+        "restriction": true,
+        "outfile": true,
+        "filter": ["fluidly", "supplying"]
+    }

+If any of the settings aren't seen as relevant, for example, `endings` or `restriction`, I remove them from the JSON file.

 ## Hard-coded checks